machal/cssmine-content/content/npm-bower.md

 npm|bower update jquery
 ```

 Installing and updating can be done within the same project at once.
 Both Bower
-and npm compare the configuration file with the latest version of dependencies:
+and NPM compare the configuration file with the latest version of dependencies:

 ```bash
 npm|bower install|update
 ```

 Bower vs NPM
 ------------